CaioOliveira793/blog-articles/idempotency/en-US.md

 ### Network errors, timeout and retry

-When dealing with network errors, it is common and simpler to resend the request until they succed.
+When dealing with network errors, it is common and simpler to resend the request until they succeed.
 However, retries may not always be uncomplicated, as in timeout errors, where the service that did not receive the response cannot determine whether the request has already been made or not.
 To overcome this limitation, it is necessary that identical calls to the same service apply the result only once.

 ## Idempotency